pluracoin/PluraCoin/README.md

 ### On *nix (Ubuntu 20.04 LTS reccommended)

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.58.
+Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55, OpenSSL.

 You may download them from: